orbeon/orbeon-forms-doc/form-builder/formulas.md

 In the Section/Grid Settings dialog, formulas are used to specify the following aspects of a section or grid:

-- **Visibility:** Boolean expression specifying whether the section is visible or not.
-    - If this field is left blank, then the section is always visible.
-    - Otherwise, it is visible only if the result of the Boolean expression is true().
+- **Visibility:** Specifies whether the section or grid is visible.
+This can be either "Yes" (default), "No", or an XPath formula, in which case the section or grid is visible only if the formula evaluates to `true()`.
-- **Read-Only:** Boolean expression specifying whether the section is shown as read-only or not.
+- **Read-Only:** Specifies whether the section or grid is read-only (not editable).
+This can be either "Yes", "No" (default), or an XPath formula, in which case the section or grid is editable only if the formula evaluates to `false()`.
-    - If this field is left blank, then the section content is always editable.
-    - Otherwise, the section content is editable only if the result of the Boolean expression is false().

 [SINCE Orbeon Forms 2020.1]